PTangeL/universal-react-redux-exercise/README.md

 ## Exercise part 1, React:

-1. Fix the script `start` so we can execute `npm start` from the terminal.
+1. Fix the `start` script in package.json so we can execute `npm start` from the terminal.
 Hint, which file is the entry point?

-2. Change server/app.jsx so it renders the React components
+2. Edit server/app.js so the server renders your React App

+3. Edit server/render.js so it uses the renderToString function.
+Hint, in what part of the HTML should React render your app?
+Why don't you disable JS on your browser?

-3. Change server/app.jsx so it sends the JavaScript bundle to the client.
+4. Edit server/render.js so it sends the JavaScript bundle to the client.
 Hint, Webpack is not creating a file on the disk so don't search for a bundle.js file in your disk.
 Webpack is generating and serving the file from memory (so it's faster).

-4. Add a new route called 'photos' that maps the Photos component

-5. Implement the fetch function in Photos component

-6. Implement the componentDidMount function in Photos component
+IMPORTANT, make sure you enable your JS on your browser again if you disabled it in the previous question.

+5. Can you fix this warning: render(): Calling ReactDOM.render() to hydrate server-rendered markup will stop working in React v17.
+Replace the ReactDOM.render() call with ReactDOM.hydrate() if you want React to attach to the server HTML.

+6. If you disable JS in your browser, why there are no pictures rendered from the server?
+Can you fix that so the server renders a list of pictures when JS is disabled on the client.

 ## Exercise part 2, Redux:

+Before you start part 2, please checkout branch part-2-redux

 1. The server side needs a store.
 Where would you add a `<Provider store={store}>` ?
 Hint, it should be somewhere in the src/server folder.